Skip to content

 datakit_io_dataway_api_latency_seconds_count{api="/v1/write/metric",status="Not Acceptable"} 301

-If the sinker configuration on Dataway is incorrect, causing all Datakit requests to use secret_token, and this token is not recognized by the center (Kodo), it reports a 403 error kodo.tokenNotFound.
+If the sinker configuration on Dataway is incorrect, causing all Datakit requests to use secret_token, and this token is not recognized by the center (Kodo), a 403 error kodo.tokenNotFound is reported.

-The reason for this problem may be that the etcd username and password are incorrect, causing Dataway to fail to obtain the Sinker configuration.
-Then Dataway considers the current sinker invalid, and all data is sent directly to the center.
+The cause of this problem may be incorrect etcd username/password, causing Dataway to fail to obtain the Sinker configuration.
+Consequently, Dataway considers the current sinker invalid, and all data is sent directly to the center.

-If there is the following error in the Dataway log, it indicates that the permission setting may be problematic:
+If there is the following error in the Dataway logs, it may indicate a permission issue:

 sinker ping: etcdserver: permission denied, retrying(97th)

-If the permissions are not configured properly, you can delete all existing Dataway-based permissions and reconfigure them.
-For details, see here
+If permissions are not configured properly, you can delete all existing Dataway-based permissions and reconfigure them.
+Refer specifically to here

-For example, if the configured "global custom Key list" has key1,key2,key3, and the "global host Tag" or "global election Tag" also configures these Keys and specifies the corresponding values, for example: key1=value-1, in a certain data collection, there is also a field key1=value-from-data, then the final grouping basis uses key1=value-from-data from the data, ignoring the Value of the corresponding Key configured in the "global host Tag" and "global election Tag".
+For example, if the configured "Global Custom Key List" includes key1,key2,key3, and the "Global Host Tags" or "Global Election Tags" also configure these keys with specified values, e.g., key1=value-1.
+In a certain data collection, there is also a field key1=value-from-data.
+Then, the final grouping basis uses key1=value-from-data from the data, ignoring the Value configured for the corresponding Key in "Global Host Tags" and "Global Election Tags".

-If there are Keys with the same name between "global host Tag" and "global election Tag", the Key in the "global election Tag" takes precedence.
-In summary, the priority of the Key value source is as follows (decreasing):
+If there are keys with the same name between "Global Host Tags" and "Global Election Tags", the Key in "Global Election Tags" takes priority.
+In summary, the priority of Key value sources is as follows (decreasing):

 • Collected data

-Datakit has built-in several available custom Keys.
+Datakit has several built-in available custom Keys.
 They generally do not appear in the collected data, but Datakit can use these Keys to group data.
-If there is a need for traffic splitting in these Key dimensions, they can be added to the "global custom Key" list (these Keys are not configured by default).
-We can use some of these built-in custom Keys to achieve data traffic splitting.
+If there is a need for traffic splitting based on these Key dimensions, they can be added to the "Global Custom Key" list (these Keys are not configured by default).
+We can use some of these built-in custom Keys to implement data splitting.

 Warning

-Adding "global custom Key" will cause data to be packaged when sending.
-If the granularity is too fine, it will cause Datakit's upload efficiency to drop rapidly.
-Generally, it is not recommended to have more than 3 "global custom Keys".
+Adding "Global Custom Keys" will cause data to be split into packets during sending.
+If the granularity is too fine, it will cause Datakit upload efficiency to drop sharply.
+Generally, it is not recommended to have more than 3 "Global Custom Keys".

-• class For object data, after enabling, it will split traffic based on the object's classification.
-For example, the object classification of Pod is kubelet_pod, so you can formulate traffic splitting rules for pods:
+• class For object data, when enabled, it splits traffic based on the object's classification.
+For example, the object classification for Pod is kubelet_pod.
+Then you can formulate splitting rules specifically for pods:

 {